Only some people know that the correct interpretation and reading of analytical data can guide with less risk.

-Extracting purchase history from customer base, it's possible to understand if there are recurring patterns, loyal customer segments or enough data for creating a deep data analysis on merchandising and preference to create new products for different uses (bundle, samples, etc.)
+Extracting purchase history from the customer base, it’s possible to understand if there are recurring patterns, loyal customer segments or enough data for creating a deep data analysis on merchandising and preference to create new products for different uses (bundle, samples, etc.)

-You can go deeper into your data by connecting multiple sources and viewing it on Business Intelligence like Looker, Qlik, or Google Data Studio.
+You can go deeper into your data by connecting multiple sources and viewing it on Business Intelligence, like Looker, Qlik, or Google Data Studio.

 - How likely is my merchandising category to sell versus the segment that buys most of my long-time customers?

 - What is the best combination of upsells for a specific segment?
 How do I sell high-margin products to an audience more interested in buying?

 For e-commerce with sessions less than 150k per month, extracting interesting data and creating customer segments to share into Google Ads Management settings for use in different Google Ads campaign structures is still possible.

 Most of the time, the remarketing campaigns are built following the suggestions shown in advertising platforms or according to general patterns like “up to 7 days from adding to the cart”, “up to 30 or 60 days from visiting the site”, etc.

 If we look better Google Analytics, we have a section dedicated to the analysis of purchases where there are two sections which seem not to have a great value: Time Lag and Path Length, which could be implemented in the Google Ads Campaigns.

 Time lag in Google Analytics tells you how many days your visitors take to complete the final conversion after their first interaction.

 The path length report in Google Analytics shows how many times a user interacted on your site to complete a final conversion.
 Generally speaking, the path length report follows the trend of the time lag report.